liveview-native/liveview-client-swiftui/Sources/PhoenixLiveViewNative/PhoenixLiveViewNative.docc/SupportedAttributes.md

 ## Attributes

-- `nav-title` (string): The navigation title of the current page.
+- `navigation-title` (string): The navigation title of the current page.
 Only displayed when navgiation is enabled, see ``LiveViewConfiguration/navigationMode-swift.property``.
 - `frame` (object): A JSON object containing either a fixed size (`width` and/or `height`) or flexible size (some combination of `min_width`, `ideal_width`, `max_width`, `min_height`, `ideal_height`, and `max_height`) as well as an alignment (how the view is aligned within the frame) which is one of the following values:
     - `top-leading`
     - `top`